 Spring Pea & Basil Soup

-6 cups low sodium vegetable broth (1 ½ large cartons, I use Swanson Organic)
+- 6 cups low sodium vegetable broth (I like Swanson organic)

-1. Heat olive oil in a large pot over medium-low heat.
-Add shallots and gently cook, stirring occasionally, until soft and translucent, about 8-10 minutes.
+- Heat the olive oil in a large pot over medium-low heat.
+Add the shallots and gently cook, stirring occasionally, until soft and translucent, 8-10 minutes.

-2. Add vegetable broth, peas, ½ tablespoon lime juice, 1 teaspoon salt, and ½ teaspoon pepper.
-Bring to a boil, then reduce heat to medium and cook for about 10 minutes.
+- Add the vegetable broth, peas, ½ tablespoon lime juice, 1 teaspoon salt, and ½ teaspoon pepper.
+Bring to a boil, then reduce the heat to medium and cook for about 10 minutes.

-3. Remove pan from heat and add basil and Parmigiano-Reggiano.
+- Remove the pan from the heat and add the basil and Parmigiano-Reggiano.
 Purée with a stick blender until smooth and creamy.
-Be patient…peas take a long time to purée and you want it as smooth as possible.
-(If you don’t have a stick blender, let the soup cool slightly and purée in batches in a blender.
-Be sure to crack the lid or remove the center cap to allow steam to escape and cover with a dish towel so it won’t splatter.
-Rinse the pot and return the soup to pot.)
+Be patient; peas take a long time to purée and you want it as smooth as possible.
+(If you don’t have a stick blender, let the soup cool slightly and purée it in batches in a blender.
+Be sure to crack the lid or remove the center cap to allow the steam to escape and cover with a dish towel so it won't splatter.)
 Taste and adjust seasoning.
 I usually add about a ¼ teaspoon more salt, a sprinkling of fresh ground pepper and a squirt of lime.
-Ladle into bowls and serve hot, or chill and serve cold.
+Ladle the soup into bowls and serve hot, or chill and serve cold.

-This soup will thicken as it cools.
-Simply add a bit of water to thin to desired consistency.
+- Note: This soup will thicken as it cools.
+If necessary, add a bit of water to thin to desired consistency.